facebook/Rapid/modules/modes/draw_area.md

 Note that the history has 'annotations' for the second and third steps.
 The first step does not.
 Why is this?

-We maintain a complete stack of history changes in memory for RapiD- only changes with annotations are stopped at when the user hits undo/redo.
+We maintain a complete stack of history changes in memory for Rapid-only changes with annotations are stopped at when the user hits undo/redo.
 This means that to undo the triangle the user just drew, they would have to hit undo twice:

 First undo: h3 -> h2.
 Second undo: h2-> h1, but since h1 has no annotation, we go back to the bare graph with no changes.